-The year 2021 will be remembered in the history of mankind when healthcare failed as well as succeed, both at the same time.
+The year 2021 will be remembered in the history of mankind when healthcare failed and succeeded, both simultaneously.

 While the Covid-19 pandemic was at the epicenter, it’s actually how individual teams reacted to treat patients that are the stories that will be long told.

 Oncology, the art of cancer medicine, was no different.
-But 2021 also saw some big leaps in technology and science of oncology despite everything and these are my top picks.
+But 2021 also saw some big leaps in the technology and science of oncology despite everything, and these are my top picks.

-Cancer disparities are affecting outcomes in a big way including diagnosis, treatment, and research.
-In August 2020, ASCO published its Cancer Disparities and Health Equity Policy Statement that highlighted this and gave direction that can help solve this crisis.
+Cancer disparities are affecting outcomes in a big way, including diagnosis, treatment, and research.
+In August 2020, ASCO published its Cancer Disparities and Health Equity Policy Statement, highlighting this and giving direction to help solve this crisis.